 | News Producer | Poet | Educator | Media Activist |

-A news producer by day, sharp spoken word poet by night, Nicole Webb is a working news producer, published author and poet, and a ’90’s-’00’s Hip Hop enthusiast.
-With a love for news and music entertainment, Nicole is passionate about producing uplifting and authentic portrayals of African American minorities and other minority groups in mainstream media.
+A news producer by day, sharp spoken word poet by night, Nicole Webb is a working television news producer, published author and poet, adjunct professor, and ’90’s-’00’s Hip Hop enthusiast.
+With a love for news and music entertainment, Nicole is passionate about producing uplifting and authentic portrayals of minority communities in mainstream media.

 Growing up in the suburbs of Long Island, New York, she fell in love with journalism during her childhood years, watching Roz Abrams on WABC-TV’s Eyewitness News broadcast every weekday afternoon.
 It was Abrams’ ability to tell stories in an intriguing and sophisticated manor, in addition to her African American ethnicity, that fascinated Nicole.
-Since then, she has embarked on a progressing and rewarding journey as an aspiring producer and writer, with a desire to tell pioneering stories in an authentic and positive way.
+Since then, she has embarked on a progressing and rewarding journey as a producer and writer, with a desire to tell pioneering stories in an authentic and positive way.